locketylerj/Ty_VBA_MultipleYear_StockData-Analysis/README.md

 * It will display the ticker symbol to coincide with the total volume on each individual worksheet.

-### Module 2 Includes additional column calculations as well as conditional coloring schemes based on the calculated columns.
+### Module 2 includes additional column calculations as well as conditional coloring schemes based on the calculated columns.

 * This script will loop through all the stocks and take the following info.